UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

 - You can submit a [Microsoft Licence Mobility Verification form](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-license-mobility.aspx) to use your own existing licensing

-- If you have the application licensing such as SQL on your own monthly reported SPLA.
-In this case, you will need to provide a confirmation to your UKCloud Service Delivery Manager or raise a support ticket and provide the SPLA details in case of an audit.
+- You can use your own monthly reported SPLA, for example if you have SPLA application licensing for SQL.
+In this case, you'll need to provide a confirmation to your UKCloud Service Delivery Manager or raise a support ticket and provide the SPLA details in case of an audit.

 ## Microsoft Server licensing